pankaj046/RestApiServer/README.md

 Example
 -------

-Here's a simple example demonstrating how to create a basic HTTP server using this framework:
+Here's a simple example demonstrating how to create a basic HTTP server using this library:

     apiServer(8080) {
         route("/api") {